Consteel/manual/docs/manual/9_0_standard-design/9_3_composite-design.md

 <!-- wp:paragraph -->

-If the number of shear studs is desired to be calculated automatically, ConSteel willcalculate the bending resistance of the beam with the minimal required number of studs.
-ConSteel will increase than the number of shear studs, until the bending resistance exceeds the acting bending on the beam.
+If the number of shear studs is desired to be calculated automatically, Consteel willcalculate the bending resistance of the beam with the minimal required number of studs.
+Consteel will increase than the number of shear studs, until the bending resistance exceeds the acting bending on the beam.

 <!-- /wp:paragraph -->